aryannaf/animal-guardian/README.md

 <img width="506" alt="logo" src="https://user-images.githubusercontent.com/102264671/177438348-a5945ced-82c0-4ded-b5c3-a4325ef95589.png">

-An educational awareness tool that utilizes 3D animal renders to challenge the disconnect between humans and endangered wildlife and go beyond a 2D image.
+An educational awareness tool that utilizes interactive 3D animal renders to challenge the disconnect between humans and endangered wildlife and go beyond a 2D image.
 Learn about Earth's endangered species and explore ways you can help.

 Features: